 An electric green color variation on the standard Pothos.
 'Neon' has all of the tough, reliable features houseplant lovers have come to expect from Pothos showing off its glowing, neon-green foliage.
 Grow this one in a hanging basket or let it grow up a moss pole to really show off its beauty.

 Pothos N'joy is another fine example of this easy to grow house plant.
 N'joy features a leaf with a white margin surrounding the green center which at times can be different shades of green.
 Easy to grow as a hanging plant on a pole or just enjoyed in a pot.
+As apposed to Pearls and Jade N'joy does not show speckling in the white areas however it may show some at times.

 Pearls and Jade pothos is a sport of the variety 'Marble Queen' and features smaller white-edged, gray-green leaves streaked with cream, white, and gray.
 It's smaller and slower-growing than other pothos varieties.
 Pearls and Jade is sometimes confused with N'joy however N'joy does not have the additional splashes of green in the white sections.